whitneyburton/portfolios/students/1510/dan-winter/20151120-dan-winter-m1.markdown

 #### Notes

-24 tests, 10 failures
+* 24 tests, 10 failures
-some opportunities to refactor for clarity very light testing, needs to cover common edge cases, did not drive development. extraneous files in repo
+* Some opportunities to refactor for clarity
+* Very light testing, needs to cover common edge cases, did not drive development.
+* Extraneous files in repo

 #### Score

-Overall Functionality
-3: Application implements four iterations
+* Overall Functionality 3: Application implements four iterations

-Fundamental Ruby & Style
-3: Application shows some effort toward organization but still has 6 or fewer long methods (> 8 lines) and needs some refactoring.
+* Fundamental Ruby & Style 3: Application shows some effort toward organization but still has 6 or fewer long methods (> 8 lines) and needs some refactoring.

-Test-Driven Development
-1: Application does not demonstrate strong use of TDD
+* Test-Driven Development 1: Application does not demonstrate strong use of TDD

-Breaking Logic into Components
-3: Application has multiple components with defined responsibilities but there is some leaking of responsibilities
+* Breaking Logic into Components 3: Application has multiple components with defined responsibilities but there is some leaking of responsibilities

 #### Dan's reflection